Montgomery in Montgomery County, Alabama — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Arts, Letters, Music • Civil Rights.
 A significant historical date for this entry is December 1, 2000.

 Location.
 32° 22.586′ N, 86° 18.69′ W. Marker is in Montgomery, Alabama, in Montgomery County.
-Marker is at the intersection of Montgomery Street and Molton Street, on the right when traveling west on Montgomery Street.
+It is at the intersection of Montgomery Street and Molton Street, on the right when traveling west on Montgomery Street.
 Located at the Troy State University Montgomery Rosa Parks Library & Museum.
 Touch for map.
 Marker is at or near this postal address: 252 Montgomery St, Montgomery AL 36104, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rosa Parks Montgomery Bus Boycott / Hank Williams Alabama Troubadour (here, next to this marker); Tribute to Montgomery's "Foot Soldiers" (a few steps from this marker); Rosa Parks and the Montgomery Bus Boycott (a few steps from this marker); Violata Pax Dove (within shouting distance of this marker); A Mighty Walk From Selma (about 400 feet away, measured in a direct line); The First White House of the Confederacy (about 600 feet away); Judge Frank M. Johnson: Judicial Fairness in the Age of Segregation (about 600 feet away); Montgomery’s Slave Markets / First Emancipation Observance - 1866 (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Rosa Parks Montgomery Bus Boycott / Hank Williams Alabama Troubadour (here, next to this marker); Tribute to Montgomery's "Foot Soldiers" (a few steps from this marker); Rosa Parks and the Montgomery Bus Boycott (a few steps from this marker); Violata Pax Dove (within shouting distance of this marker); A Mighty Walk From Selma (about 400 feet away, measured in a direct line); The First White House of the Confederacy (about 600 feet away); Judge Frank M. Johnson: Judicial Fairness in the Age of Segregation (about 600 feet away); Montgomerys Slave Markets / First Emancipation Observance - 1866 (about 600 feet away).
 Touch for a list and map of all markers in Montgomery.

 Public domain (AP), February 22, 1956